pbsc/react-native-ui-components/CONTRIBUTING.md

 Some guidelines to follow when writting commit messages:
 - use the present tense.
 For example, write: 'add new component' instead of 'added new component'
 - provide a message body that explains the changes you have made and why they are needed
-- provide a message footer when your change is a BREAKING CHANGE
+- when your change is a BREAKING CHANGE:
+  - put an '!' mark right after the subject/scope.
+For example:
+    - feat!: add a new feature
+    - fix(PBSCDropdown)!: remvove a property
+  - provide a message in the footer that begins with 'BREAKING CHANGE:'

 Our pre-commit hooks verify that your commit message matches this format when committing.